Bikatr7/CS3300GroupProject/README.md

 - **Semester:** Fall 2024

 ## Description
-This repository contains the coursework for CS 3300 at the University of Colorado Colorado Springs, developed during the Fall 2024 semester.
+This repository contains the group project for CS 3300 at the University of Colorado Colorado Springs, developed during the Fall 2024 semester.
 With all code implemented in Python and TypeScript.

 ## Documentation
 Documentation can be found inside further folders.
 Inside `horizonhub-hotel-manager`, `horizonhub-hotel-manager/frontend`, and `horizonhub-hotel-manager/backend` you will find their respective READMEs.